 Windsong Breast Care continually strives to provide the patients with the most up to date diagnostic and treatment options.
 Below is a summary of the current trials being conducted.
 All research is approved through an Institutional Review Board and conducted by personal with specialty training in Protecting Human Research Participants and Good Clinical Practice.
 Individual participation in research is based on specific inclusion and exclusion criteria and an informed consent process.
 In addition to WBC involvement in research related activities, they also support many other local facilities with specific protocol related imaging needs.
-Anyone interested in participating in an active research study can contact Kay Dekker, Breast Center Coordinator at 716-631-2591.
+Anyone interested in participating in an active research study can contact Kay Dekker, Manager of Quality & Compliance at 716-631-2591.

 UB/ Komen/ Windsong – Collaborate – Photo Acoustic Breast Imaging Study